wenkaiingermany/NCE_03/Lesson_26.md

 be at liberty to do
 You are at liberty to choose the things you want.

+### In their efforts to persuade us to buy this or that product, advertisers have made a close study of human nature and have classified all our little weaknesses.

+in sth. / doing
+In trying to persuade us to buy ...
+In seeking independence, they do not sacrifice their human dignity.

+persuade sb. to do / into doing
+talk sb. into doing
+We talked Father into buying the car.

+get sb. to do
+The rough road across the plain soon became so bad that we tried to get Bruce to drive back to the village we had come from.

+persuade sb. not to do / out of doing
+talk sb. out of doing
+get sb. not to do
+dissuade sb. from doing

+I persuaded him not to commit / out of committing suicide.
+I talked him out of committing suicide.
+I got him not to commit suicide.
+I dissuaded him from committing suicide.

+this or that product
+one product or another
+some product or other

+study ...
+make a study of ...
+make a close study of ...
+Recently the New York Animal Medical Center made a study of 132 cats over a period of five months.

+make an interesting discovery of ...
+Some time ago, an interesting discovery was made by archaeologists on the Aegean island of Kea.

+describe
+make a vivid description of ...

+investigate
+make a thorough investigation of ...

+summarize
+make a comprehensive summary of ...

+analyze
+make a detailed analysis of ...

+weakness
+1. 懦弱，软弱[U]
+So let us begin anew--remembering on both sides that civility is not a sign of weakness, and sincerity is always subject to proof.
+Let us never negotiate out of fear, but let us never fear to negotiate.
+2. 弱点，缺点[C]
+strength 有点，长处[C]
+strengths and weaknesses

+For we know that our patch work heritage is a strength, not a weakness.
+We are a nation of Christians and Muslims, Jews and Hindus, and nonbelievers.

 ### During a radio programme, a company of biscuit manufacturers- once asked listeners to bake biscuits and send them to their factory.